That's because your choice pretty much comes down to your response to this question:

 A good video review of Puff is here:

-I hope this review was helpful for you to understand which insulated jacket would be the best choice for your needs.
-Feel free to ask me any questions, provide feedback and I'll be happy to respond in the comment section below if it's within my knowledge.
+Feel free to ask me any questions or provide feedback and I'll be happy to respond in the comment section below.